-However, many people are unsure of how to use this phrase correctly.
+However, just like with simple words like to vs for, many people are unsure of how to use this phrase correctly.
 Should it be “from your family to ours,” or “from our family to yours?”

 In almost all cases, the correct term to use is “from our family to yours”.
 Here are some examples of how to use this term.

 - From our family to yours, we wish you a merry Christmas and happy holidays!

 - From our family to yours, thank you for coming to the New Year’s Eve party!